redhat-cip/dci-dev-env/README.md

 If you want to start the feeder, do not forget to start the createbuckets container

     podman-compose -f dci.yml -f dci-feeder.yml up -d feeder createbuckets

-### Keycloak Container

-This container allows to use `SSO` based authentication.
-See dci-keycloak/README.md

 ### Documentation Container